jacobm2000/file_analyzer/README.md

-# Simple File Scanner
+#File Analyzer

-A lightweight Python-based file analysis tool that uses **YARA rules** to detect suspicious or potentially malicious files.
+A lightweight easy to use Python-based file analysis tool that uses **YARA rules** to detect suspicious or potentially malicious files.

 ---